U-869

 U-869 is confirmed as the mysterious "U-Who"

-This location is extremely far from the Gibraltar area which the U-869 is claimed to have been sunk in (see the red X for the old estimated position).
+This location is extremely far from the Gibraltar area which U-869 was claimed to have been sunk in (see the red X for the old estimated position).
 The explanation is that the boat never received the orders from BdU to change its operational area to Gibraltar and thus stayed in its North American area after passing through the Straits of Denmark.
 According to this the boat was lost in February 1945.

 Previously recorded fate

+Notes.
 This attack was probably not against a submarine.

 Schnorchel-fitted U-boat

 This boat was fitted with a Schnorchel underwater-breathing apparatus in October 1944.
-Read more about the Schnorchel and see list of fitted boats.

 Annoucements related to this boat